neilmorton/GetRated/README.md

     @property (nonatomic, assign) float daysUntilFirstPrompt;

 This is the number of days the user must have had the app installed before they are prompted to rate it.
 The time is measured from the first time the app is launched.
 This is a floating point value, so it can be used to specify a fractional number of days (e.g. 0.5).
 The default value is 10 days.

     @property (nonatomic, assign) float daysUntilFuturePrompts;

-This is the number of days that must pass after the prompt was requested before the prompt can appear again.
+This is the number of days that must pass after a prompt was requested before the prompt will be requested again.
 The time is measure from the last prompt request.
 This is a floating point value, so it can be used to specify a fractional number of days (e.g. 0.5).
 The default value is 123 days.
 This number is chosen as we are allowed to make a request to `SKStoreReviewController` only 3 times in a 12 month period.

     @property (nonatomic, assign) float minimumDaysUntilPromptAfterVersionUpdate;

 This is the number of days the user must have had the latest version installed before they are prompted to rate it.
 The time is measured from the time the latest version of the app is first launched.
 This is a floating point value, so it can be used to specify a fractional number of days (e.g. 0.5).
 The default value is 5 days.
 This avoids the scenario where a prompt is due but the user has only just updated the installed version, only to be asked for a rating straight away.

     @property (nonatomic, assign) NSUInteger usesUntilPrompt;

 This is the minimum number of times the user must launch the app before they are prompted to rate it.
 This avoids the scenario where a user runs the app once, doesn't look at it for weeks and then launches it again, only to be immediately prompted to rate it.
 The minimum use count ensures that only frequent users are prompted.
 The prompt will appear only after the specified number of days AND uses has been reached.
-This defaults to 10 uses.
+The defauklt value is 10 uses.

     @property (nonatomic, assign) NSUInteger eventsUntilPrompt;

 For some apps, launches are not a good metric for usage.
 For example the app might be a game where the user can't write an informed review until they've reached a particular level.
 In this case you can manually log significant events and have the prompt appear after a predetermined number of these events.
 Like the usesUntilPrompt setting, the prompt will appear only after the specified number of days AND events, however once the day threshold is reached, the prompt will appear if EITHER the event threshold OR uses threshold is reached.
-This defaults to 10 events.
+The default value is 10 events.

     @property (nonatomic, assign) BOOL onlyPromptIfLatestVersion;

 Set this to NO to enabled the rating prompt to be displayed even if the user is not running the latest version of the app.
-This defaults to YES because that way users won't leave bad reviews due to bugs that you've already fixed, etc.
+The default value is YES because that way users won't leave bad reviews due to bugs that you've already fixed, etc.

     @property (nonatomic, assign) BOOL promptAtLaunch;

 Set this to NO to disable the rating prompt appearing automatically when the application launches or returns from the background.
 The rating criteria will continue to be tracked, but the prompt will not be displayed automatically while this setting is in effect.
 You can use this option if you wish to manually control display of the rating prompt.
+The default value is YES.

     @property (nonatomic, assign) BOOL verboseLogging;

 This option will cause GetRated to send detailed logs to the console about the prompt decision process.
 If your app is not correctly prompting for a rating when you would expect it to, this will help you figure out why.
 Verbose logging is enabled by default on debug builds, and disabled on release and deployment builds.

     @property (nonatomic, assign) BOOL previewMode;

-If set to YES, Getrated will always display the rating prompt on launch, regardless of how long the app has been in use or whether it's the latest version (unless you have explicitly disabled the `promptAtLaunch` option).
-Use this to check your configuration is correct during testing, but disable it for the final release (defaults to NO).
+If set to YES, GetRated will always display the rating prompt on launch, regardless of how long the app has been in use or whether it's the latest version (unless you have explicitly disabled the `promptAtLaunch` option).
+Use this to check your configuration is correct during testing, but disable it for the final release.
+The default value is NO.

     @property (nonatomic, assign) BOOL promptEnabled;

-This allows you to switch off the prompt, for instance you may wish to remotely manage whenther prompts are enabled or not (defaults to YES).
+This allows you to switch off the prompts.
+For instance you may wish to remotely manage whenther prompts are enabled or not.
+The default value is YES.

 Advanced properties
 ------------------------

-If the default GetRated behaviour doesn't meet your requirements, you can implement your own by using the advanced properties, methods and delegate.
+If the default GetRated behaviour doesn't meet your requirements, you can implement your own by using the advanced properties and methods.
 The properties below let you access internal state and override it:

     @property (nonatomic, strong) NSDate *appFirstUsed;